Galaticash/CSE210-09/README.md

-# Week 9 - Cycle Design
+# Cycle Game Weeks 9 and 10
 ## Team Members: Ashley, Hailey, John, Matt, Ethan

 ## Cycle Game
 Cycle is a game where the players try to cut each other off using cycles that leave a trail behind them.

-## Team Members in attendance 6/16 (Designing): Ashley, Hailey
 Requirements:
 - Players can move up, down, left and right...
   - Player one moves using the W, S, A and D keys.